National Day for Truth and Reconciliation: Workplace Rules

 Can employers give a different day off instead of September 30?

-In statutory holiday jurisdictions, employees must receive September 30 off or receive premium pay for working on this day.
-Employers cannot substitute another day unless it is through a written employee agreement.
+In most statutory holiday jurisdictions, employees must receive September 30 off or receive premium pay for working on this day.
+Some provinces let employers and employees agree to take a different day off instead.
+However, Manitoba is an exception: employers cannot substitute another day under the Employment Standards Code.
 In non-statutory provinces, employers have the flexibility to offer alternative dates or personal day options.
+Check your local employment laws or get legal advice before changing a holiday.

 Can employees take a day off on September 30 in non-statutory provinces?